freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-objects.english.md

 ## Description
 <section id='description'>
-Destructuring allows you to assign a new variable name when extracting values by putting the new name after a colon when assigning the value.
+Destructuring allows you to assign a new variable name when extracting values.
+You can do this by putting the new name after a colon when assigning the value.

 Using the same object from the last example: